manuelbuil/docs/docs/upgrades/manual.md

 1. Download the desired version of the K3s binary from [releases](https://github.com/k3s-io/k3s/releases)
 2. Copy the downloaded binary to `/usr/local/bin/k3s` (or your desired location)
-3. Stop the old k3s binary
+3. Stop the old k3s process
-4. Launch the new k3s binary
+4. Launch the new k3s process